SFOE/SuitabilityGeothermalDrillingSwitzerland/README.md

 SuitabilityGeothermalDrillingSwitzerland is an open source Java script library that allows to query the cantonal interfaces whether a site in Switzerland is suitable for a geothermal drilling.

-It was developed to support the web app www.kann-ich-bohren.ch.
+This library is supporting the web app www.kann-ich-bohren.ch and was developped by [Geotest AG](https://www.geotest.ch).

 ## Documentation